 - Bid Information The Bid information that is passed to the Bid/Post System from the Market Participants is listed in the NYISO Market Participant User's Guide. - Posts Billing Information The Bid/Post System is required to pass all schedules, pricing, and results to the Billing & Accounting System, on a daily basis. - Posts User Activities All user access to the Bid/Post System function is logged and stored.
 Any data items entered or changed with the associated timing information, are stored for future tracking and auditing purposes.
-A complete duplicate of Bid/Post System information is retained. - Security Constrained Unit Commitment (SCUC) The Security Constrained Unit CommitmentSCUC saves the hourly output of each generator for energy, reserves, and regulation. (for different categories). - Bid/Post System to SCUC The SCUC program requires all of the validated bid information from the Bid/Post System.
-Bilateral External Transactions are treated in the base case as generators and loads. - Automated Mitigation Process (AMP) Automated mitigation relies on a second SCUC evaluation pass to assess the impact of mitigation; and a third SCUC pass to produce a final schedule.
+A complete duplicate of Bid/Post System information is retained. - Security Constrained Unit Commitment The SCUC saves the hourly output of each generator for energy, reserves, and regulation. - Bid/Post System to SCUC The SCUC program requires all of the validated bid information from the Bid/Post System.
+External Transactions are treated in the base case as generators and loads. - Automated Mitigation Process (AMP) Automated mitigation relies on a second SCUC evaluation pass to assess the impact of mitigation; and a third SCUC pass to produce a final schedule.
 Thus, three SCUC pass evaluations are required.
 The first, pass 1A, determines the prices and schedules that would occur with the original set (Base-Set) of bids and offers.
 The second, pass 1B, determines the prices and schedules that would occur with conduct failing bids replaced with reference bids (Ref-Set).
 Differences between Base-Set and Ref-Set are used to determine price impact.
-The third Unit Commitment, pass 1C, determines final prices and schedules using mitigated bids and offers (Mit-Set) when both conduct and impact warrant mitigation.

-- Hourly Generator Output The Post UC function provides the Bid/Post System function with the output data associated with the Day Ahead scheduling study. - SCUC to Post UC The SCUC function provides the Post Unit Commitment function with the input and output data associated with the Day Ahead scheduling study.
-The PUC function compares the Bilateral Transactions with the results of the Security Constrained Unit Commitment. - Reserve and Regulation Requirements The SCUC function obtains the following hourly requirements for NYCA, Eastern New York and/or Long Island on a Transmission Constraint Group basis from the Energy Management System: - Spinning 10-minute reserve - Total 10-minute reserve (includes the spinning 10-minute reserve) - Total operating reserve (includes the total 10-minute reserve and 30-minute reserve) - Regulation capacity - AGCPTS to SCUC The AGCPTS function prepares a list of information that contains every generator and its last change of state. - Bid/Post System to Interchange Scheduler The Bid/Post System function provides evaluated transactions to the IS Plus function-with accepted transactions. - Post SCUC to Bid/Post System Security Constrained Unit CommitmentSCUC data is provided by the PUC function to the Bid/Post System, which then passes the information on to the Real-Time Commitment (RTC).
+The third Unit Commitment, pass 1C, determines final prices and schedules using mitigated bids and offers (Mit-Set) when both conduct and impact warrant mitigation. - Reserve and Regulation Requirements The SCUC function obtains the following hourly requirements for NYCA, Eastern New York and/or Long Island from the Energy Management System: - Spinning 10-minute reserve - Total 10-minute reserve (includes the spinning 10-minute reserve) - Total operating reserve (includes the total 10-minute reserve and 30-minute reserve) - Regulation capacity - AGC to SCUC The AGC function prepares a list of information that contains every generator and its last change of state. - Bid/Post System to Interchange Scheduler The Bid/Post System function provides evaluated transactions to the IS Plus function. - SCUC to Bid/Post System SCUC data is provided to the Bid/Post System, which then passes the information on to the Real-Time Commitment (RTC).